taih304/Linux-Shell/Physical layer/File system/File archive and compression.md

 **Compression** will reduce the file size.

-**Archive** just simply packing all the files into an archive object like ``tar``.
+**Archive** just simply packing all the files into an archive object like [tar](#tar).
 The newly archived file will have its size less than the total size of all packed files by just a few memory.

 A GZ file (``.gz``) is an archive file compressed by the standard GNU zip (``gzip`` command) compression algorithm. ``gzip`` is primarily used on Unix operating systems for file compression.